AviatrixSystems/Docs/HowTos/site2cloud_meraki.rst

 5. Click `OK`

-6. Click on this newly created Site2Cloud connection and select Vendor Aviatrix to `Download Configuration` so that you can copy and paste the preshared-key into Meraki configuration later.
+6. Click on this newly created Site2Cloud connection and select Vendor Aviatrix to `Download Configuration` so that you can copy and paste the preshared-key into your Meraki configuration later.

 Configuring Site-to-site VPN in Meraki MX64
 -------------------------------------------